elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 ![](cargo-cult1.jpg)

 ^ Describe what a cargo cult is

 ^ Cargo Cults still practice today in Tanna, Vanuatu

-^ REST is a given
-^ We use REST without thinking about it
+^ REST is a sensible default but we use REST without thinking about it

 ---
 # Common Problems